 The State Government, through the South Australian Space Industry Centre (SASIC), will provide a total of five scholarships for South Australians to participate in the intensive five-week, live-in summer school program and gain valuable skills to forge a career in the high-tech space industry.

 Already home to around 70 space-related organisations, South Australia is committed to further growing the local industry and build on the state’s history of space activity.
-The SASIC will support space entrepreneurs, create an incubator for space projects and an environment where new space technologies can be rapidly developed.
-The SASIC will build on the work done by the previous Space Industry Office at Defence SA, which developed the first space strategy of any jurisdiction in Australia.

 - Course Level: This is an intensive five-week, live-in summer school program.